 But where other people’s love affair with wine ends at the table (or on the floor), yours has brought you here, to this article, in search of advice on what to expect from one of the most prestigious examinations in the world of wine: the WSET* ® Level 2.

-Brainscape has teamed up with Master Sommelier candidate and New York-based wine educator Sarah Looper, who has dedicated her career to the wine industry (and who herself has studied for and aced the WSET 3 exam).
+Brainscape has teamed up with Certified Wine Educator, Advanced Sommelier, and Master of Wine candidate Sarah Looper, who herself has studied for and passed the WSET 3 exam.

-In this article, as an extension of our more comprehensive guide on How to study for the WSET-2 more efficiently, we will lay out the framework for what’s on the WSET 2, provide a WSET 2 exam outline, and share study tips that will stand you in good stead over the duration of your preparation.
+In this article, Sarah and I lay out the framework for what’s on the WSET 2, provide a WSET 2 exam outline, and share study tips that will stand you in good stead over the duration of your preparation.

 Right, pop those corks and wine glasses at the ready ... let’s go!

-What we’ll be covering in this WSET 2 study guide
+What We’ll Cover in this WSET 2 Study Guide

 - 3 Important study tips for the WSET 2